galaxyproject/training-material/topics/transcriptomics/tutorials/scrna-preprocessing-tenx/tutorial.md

 If we were to construct a cell matrix using the data we have, we would have a large matrix of 60,000 Genes against 737,000 Cells, of which most values would be zero, i.e. an *extremely* sparse matrix.

-To get a high quality count matrix we must apply the **DropletUtils** tool, which will produce a filtered set which will produce a dataset more representative of the CellRanger pipeline.
+To get a high quality count matrix we must apply the **DropletUtils** tool, which will produce a filtered dataset that is more representative of the *Cell Ranger* pipeline.

-## CellRanger Method
+## Cell Ranger Method

 > ### {% icon hands_on %} Hands-on: Default Method
 >